brettz9/webappfind/executable-builder/README.md

         based on the current directory's path; the path could determine the ultimate path of the to-be-created executable (or icon), a hard-coded desktop (or remote) file or web app URL to open
-1. SED file
-    1. Make SED file more configurable (and savable along with batch?)
-    1. If there is any advantage to expanding SED options, or if we implement some more robust way to handle exe building, e.g., so as to be able to include an icon without creating a shortcut, we may expand the current UI to handle this.

 # Appreciation